 Assessments of applicable Credit for Experiential Learning (CEL) are available only to MVCC matriculated students.
 CEL materials are available from the Office of Records and Registration and must be submitted through the student's Academic Associate Dean.
-Refer to the fee table (page 23) for costs associated with CEL.
+Refer to the Tuition and Fee Schedule for costs associated with CEL.